kongr45gpen/flagOnSpawn/README.md

 Installation by compilation on Linux
 ------------------------------------

-1. Go to the plugins directory and run `git clone git://github.com/kongr45gpen/flagOnSpawn.git`
+1. Go to the plugins directory and run `git clone git://github.com/kongr45gpen/flagOnSpawn.git`, then `git checkout 2.0.x`
 2. Edit the Makefile.am and add a line for the flagOnSpawn folder, and do the same to ../configure.ac
 3. On the base bzflag source folder, run:
 <pre>
 ./autogen.sh
-./configure.sh --disable-client
+./configure.sh --enable-shared --disable-client
 make
 sudo make install
 </pre>